advertisement

 "An intrusive thought is usually very different from your typical thoughts.
 If a thought is disturbing and it's something you want to push out of your mind, it might be an intrusive thought.
 Intrusive thoughts are often repetitive and won't go away."2

 One of my most frequent intrusive thoughts is that I am going to physically hurt a loved one in a cold, calculating manner.
-This thought always disturbs me because I am not someone who believes in hurting anybody on purpose.
+This thought always scares me because I am not someone who believes in hurting anybody on purpose.

-Tips for Managing Intrusive Thoughts
+Tips for Managing Thoughts that Scare You

 1. Accept them -- Instead of judging yourself or trying to make an intrusive thought disappear, simply accept its existence.
 Doing this will make it easier to overcome the shock factor of intrusive thoughts.